How to Batch Transcribe Multiple Videos at Once

 5. Set Up a Regular Workflow

-• Batch upload: Every Friday afternoon
+• Batch upload: Friday afternoon

 • Review transcripts: Monday morning